hmrc/common-transit-convention-traders/README.md

 dependencyUpdates |  Shows a list of project dependencies that can be updated | ```$ sbt dependencyUpdates``` dependencyUpdatesReport | Writes a list of project dependencies to a file | ```$ sbt dependencyUpdatesReport```

+### CTC Traders API related pages

+- [CTC Traders API end-to-end service guide](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide) gives you a brief outline of why we are creating the API and the processes involved.
+- [CTC Traders API roadmap](https://developer.service.hmrc.gov.uk/roadmaps/common-transit-convention-traders-roadmap) shows you what you can test now and our progress as we make more endpoints ready for test.
+- [CTC Traders API definitions](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0) lets you see a list of our endpoints.

 ### Helpful information

-You can find helpful guides on the [HMRC Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub)
+You can find helpful guides on the [HMRC Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub).

 ### Reporting Issues